es-shims/es5-shim/README.md

 engines behave as closely as possible to ES5.

 This package requires quite a bit more attention and testing.
-It is not likely to behave as advertised in a large cross-section of browsers.

-"As closely as possible to ES5" is not very close.
-Many of these shims are intended only to allow code to be written to ES5 without causing run-time errors in older engines.
-In many cases, this means that these shims cause many ES5 methods to silently fail.
-Decide carefully whether this is what you want.

 TESTS
 -----

 The tests are written with the Jasmine BDD test framework.
 To run the tests, navigate to <root-folder>/tests/.

 In order to run against the shim-code, the tests attempt to kill the current implementation of the missing methods.
 This happens in <root-folder>/tests/helpers/h-kill.js.
 So in order to run the tests against the build-in methods, invalidate that file somehow (comment-out, delete the file, delete the script-tag, etc.).